Volkswagen K70: Commercial

 VW K70 and VW 412 being produced at Salzgitter.

 For the Volkswagen dealership network, their staff trained over many years to promote and service rear-engined air-cooled cars, the appearance at relatively short notice of the water-cooled front-engined K70 presented a challenge.
 Although the car was priced below the Audi 100, there was an unavoidable overlap in the market place with the Volkswagen 411.
 The car also gained a reputation for rampant body corrosion from which it never recovered.

-The K70 was replaced in 1973 by the Audi-based Volkswagen Passat, although it continued in production until February 1975, by which time Volkswagen had produced 210,082 K70s.
+The K70 was replaced in 1973 by the Audi-based Volkswagen Passat, although it continued in production until January 1975, by which time Volkswagen had produced 210,082 K70s (only 25 examples were completed in 1975).
 An alternative source gives the production total for the K70 as 211,127.
 Of these, only 800 were thought to have been produced in right-hand drive for the British market, of which eleven were reported to remain on the road in 2024.

-The K70 together with the VW 411/412 ended up being the only cars ever to be produced at Salzgitter, the plant being turned over for engine and transmission manufacture for the entire Volkswagen Group, which continues to the present day.
+The K70, together with the VW 411/412 and (briefly) the Passat B1 ended up being the only cars ever to be produced at Salzgitter, the plant being turned over for engine and transmission manufacture for the entire Volkswagen Group in 1975.
+Salzgitter continues to be used for powertrain production until the present day.